AryanFelix/AryanFelix/README.md

 # Hi there, I'm Aryan 👋

 ## I'm a Full Stack Web Developer and Machine Learning Enthusiast!
-- 🔭 I’m currently working on a couple websites!
+- 🔭 I’m currently working on a couple websites and ML projects!
 - 🌱 I’m currently learning everything. 🤣
 - 👯 I’m looking to collaborate with other content creators.
-- 🥅 2020 Goals: Contribute more to Open Source projects.
+- 🥅 2021 Goals: Contribute more to Open Source projects.
 - ⚡ Fun fact: I love to draw and watch movies!
 <br>